harshit-cc/2.9-react-axios/quiz.md

 # Quiz
 ## Axios, Async and useEffect Hook
-### Q1: Javascript is an asynchronous, non-blocking abd multi-threaded programming language.
+### Q1: Javascript is an asynchronous, non-blocking and multi-threaded programming language.

 - A: True
 - **B: False